akshitagupta15june/Face-X/Snapchat_Filters/Bunny_Nose/Readme.md

 In the context of facial landmarks, our goal is detect important facial structures on the face using shape prediction methods.

-Detecting facial landmarks is therefore a two step process:
+`Detecting facial landmark`s is therefore a two step process:

 - `Step 1`: Localize the face in the image.
 - `Step 2`: Detect the key facial structures on the face ROI.